Amateur Photographer verdict

 While the internal memory has capacity to store only around 45 images (which I completely filled up in just 1-2 days), Fujifilm says it stores around 850 images per 1GB memory card.
 I used a 32GB microSD memory card for this review, and it proved to be more than enough.

-Using most of the effects took me back to the early days of Instagram and had me cringing at suppressed memories of overediting every single one of my images to death and adding exaggeratedly blue or yellow filters to everything.
+Using most of the effects took me back to the early days of Instagram and had me cringing at suppressed memories of overediting every single one of my images to death; adding exaggeratedly blue or yellow filters to everything!

 Using the Instax Mini Evo’s lenses, here the fisheye lens, on my Beth Harmon funko was quite fun.
 Photo credit: Isabella Ruffatti.

 But it really comes down to personal preference.
-It’s worth noting that compared to other Instax cameras, Fujifilm really spoils you for choice in terms of what types of images you can get out of your Instax Mini Evo.
+It’s worth noting that compared to other Instax cameras, Fujifilm really spoils you for choice for the types of images you can get out of your Instax Mini Evo.
 And I really enjoyed some, like the Retro filter as well as the double exposure, fisheye, and mirroring lenses.

 After printing, you can transfer images to your phone.
 Photo credit: Isabella Ruffatti.

-On the whole, it is a straightforward process, but you have less options than with the Instax Pal (which does allow you to transfer all images taken on the camera as well as print on Square/Wide film provided you have the appropriate printer on hand).
+On the whole, it is a straightforward process, but you have fewer options than with the Instax Pal (which does allow you to transfer all images taken on the camera as well as print on Square/Wide film provided you have the appropriate printer to hand).

 The Fujifilm Instax Mini Evo, Instax Pal and Instax Mini Link 2 printer.
 Credit: Isabella Ruffatti.